katoemba/SwiftUPnP/README.md

 SwiftUPnP use the following packages:
 - Swifter provides a small http server to listen for state changes triggered by UPnP devices.
 - XMLCoder is used to encode and decode SOAP envelopes.
+- CocoaAsyncSocket to detect UPnP devices on the network using multicast.